How Many Times You Almost Lost Your Way

 Though none will take you there unless you love.

-Each maze leads through a garden when you love.
+Each maze becomes a garden when you love.